 Where is the Safest Place to Live in South Yorkshire?

 Sheffield is widely regarded as the safest place to live in South Yorkshire.
-In 2023, the city reported a crime rate of 106 crimes per 1,000 people, making it 7% lower than the regional average.
+In 2026, the city reported a crime rate of 84 crimes per 1,000 people, making it 3.3% lower than the regional average of 87 crimes per 1,000 people.
 This makes Sheffield a safer option compared to other areas in the county, where crime rates are generally higher.

 While no area is completely free of crime, Sheffield’s relatively low crime rate highlights its reputation for being a secure place to live.
 The city’s ongoing efforts in crime reduction contribute to its appeal for those seeking a safer environment in South Yorkshire.